JobService/job-service/deploy/src/main/resources/README.md

 1. Job Service
     This is the Job Service itself.
 As discussed it is a RESTful Web Service and is the primary service being demonstrated here.

+2. PostgreSQL
+    PostgreSQL 9.6 container used to store the Job Service database.

 2. RabbitMQ
     The Worker Framework is a pluggable infrastructure and technically it can use different messaging systems.
 However it is most common for RabbitMQ to be used for messaging, and that is what is used here.